LisbonLisboaPortugal.com

 Lots of tourists in the summer?
 Moderately busy

-Evora lies at the heart of the Alentejo, a region of rolling plains and olive trees, that swelters under the intense summer sun.
-Evora has an extensive history, being an important Roman trading town, a defensive stronghold for the Moors and major religious centre in the 13/14th century.
+Évora lies at the heart of the Alentejo, a region of rolling plains and olive groves that swelters under the intense summer sun.
+The city has an extensive history, having served as an important Roman trading town, a defensive stronghold for the Moors and a major religious centre during the 13th and 14th centuries.

-This varied past has left an assortment of fascinating attractions including a Roman temple, an impressive aqueduct and a creepy bone chapel.
-There is a lot to see in Evora, and the city has the second-highest number of national monuments in Portugal, second only to Lisbon.
+This varied past has left behind an assortment of fascinating attractions, including a Roman temple, an impressive aqueduct and a rather unsettling bone chapel.
+There is a great deal to see in Évora, and the city holds the second-highest number of national monuments in Portugal, surpassed only by Lisbon.

-Tourist advice: It’s a long train ride to and from Evora, so you may wish to spend a night instead of a rushed day trip.
+The train or bus journey to and from Évora is quite lengthy, so you may wish to spend a night here rather than making a rushed day trip.

 Related articles: Evora guide – Lisbon to Evora